moov-io/fintech-devcon-agenda/README.md

 </div>

 # Fintech DevCon 2021 Agenda
-Welcome to Fintech DevCon 2021!
-We're glad you could join us for three days of developer-focused workshops, keynotes, panels, and networking.
+Welcome to Fintech DevCon 2021! 🎉

+We're glad you could join us for a few days of developer-focused workshops, keynotes, panels, and networking.
 Please refer to the agenda below for the most up-to-date conference schedule.

 ## Wireless Network
 - Network: Moov fintech_devcon